CCRS: You Don’t Need to Know EVERYTHING to Start Doing SOMETHING!Kristine Kelly, Literacy & ELA Coordinator

 - Teaching the Core: http://www.teachingthecore.org

 - EngageNY: https://www.engageny.org/common-core-curriculum

-- ATLAS Content Standards resource library found in the RESOURCES menu
+- ATLAS CCR Standards resource library, found under Resources

 - LINCS CCRS resource library

 Start using newly developed templates

 These templates are learning tools, and there is no expectation that they be completed for every lesson or unit you are planning to teach.
 However, here are some suggestions:

 - Try to complete a template for a multi-day lesson or larger unit for practice